The importance of a Password

 Simple, Complex, Easy, But Impossible

-- DO use mixed characters (letters, numbers, symbols, and capital letters) in your password.
+- DO use mixed characters (letters, numbers, symbols, and capital letters) in.

 - DO change your password frequently.
 Some security experts recommend changing as often as once a month for accounts that control money.